 Project Management and Coordination

-A prior memorandum (LimnoTech, 2015), corresponding to the first part of the first task, described potential key sources and transport mechanisms affecting PCBs in the Spokane River watershed.
+A prior memorandum (LimnoTech, 2015), corresponding to the first part of the first task, qualitatively described potential key sources and transport mechanisms affecting PCBs in the Spokane River watershed.
 That memorandum showed that PCBs originate from many different sources, and are delivered to the river via many different pathways.
-Selection of the most appropriate management actions will be facilitated by an understanding to the magnitude of the various sources and pathways.
+Selection of the most appropriate management actions will be facilitated by an understanding of the relative magnitude of the various sources and pathways.
 This memorandum quantifies the magnitude of those sources and pathways to the extent possible, using a combination of site-specific data and literature sources.
 The memorandum is divided into sections of:

 Magnitude of sources of PCBs